Philosophy Majors

 Philosophy Major checklist (pdf)

 The following requirements apply to all philosophy majors, except where noted.
-In addition to our regular major, we offer three specialized "tracks": a Philosophy Research track, a Law and Policy track, and a Philosophy of Science track.
+In addition to our regular major, we offer three specialized "tracks": a Philosophy Research Concentration, a Law and Policy Concentration, and a Philosophy of Science track.

-Majors are declared online via WebSTAC.
+Majors are declared online via Workday

 General policies